astronomer/docs/astro/deployment-settings.md

 #### Manually hibernate a Deployment

-Instead of creating a regular hibernation schedule.
-You can manually hibernate a development Deployment from the Cloud UI.
+Instead of creating a regular hibernation schedule, you can manually hibernate a development Deployment from the Cloud UI.
 This is recommended if you're not sure when you'll need to use the Deployment again after hibernating it.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **More Actions** menu of the Deployment you want to update, then select **Hibernate Deployment**.
 3. Configure the manual hibernation period, then click **Confirm**.

-If you need to run a task or DAG on a Deployment that is currently in hibernation, you can also manually wake up a Deployment from hibernation before the end of its schedule.
+If you need to run a task or DAG on a Deployment that is currently in hibernation, you can manually wake up a Deployment from hibernation before the end of its schedule.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **More Actions** menu of the Deployment you want to update, then select **Wake up from Hibernation**.
-3. Select **Remove override and return to normal schedule**, then click **Confirm**.
-Alternatively, you can adjust the existing manual hibernation period if you don't immediately need to wake up the Deployment.
+3. Select the appropriate option from the dialog: if you need to wake immediately for an indefinite period and ignore any configured schedules, select **Wake until further notice**.
+If you know how long you want the deployment to be awake, select **Wake until set time and date** and specify a time.
+If you want to go back to the normal schedules and remove the override, select **Remove override and return to normal schedule**.
+Once you've made your selection, click **Confirm**.

 ## See also